edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 I wrote a [little blog](https://edibotopic.com/blog/doing/leisure-sick/) where I explained why I liked Arroost and how it helped me get out of a creative rut.
-Seeing Lu reference the blog in [podcasts](https://futureofcoding.org/episodes/071) and [conference papers](https://www.todepond.com/report/arroost/) has been fascinating and gratifying.
+Seeing Lu reference the blog in [podcasts](https://futureofcoding.org/episodes/071) and [conference papers](https://www.todepond.com/report/arroost/) has been surprising and gratifying.

 It's enough sometimes to express that you value what someone has contributed.
 You don't have to subject it to breathtaking analysis or critique.